-A number of these men were significant presences in political life of the day and brief biographies will be provided at a later stage.
+3.2 A number of these men were significant presences in political life of the day.
 By far the largest group of letters here are the 79 letters to Godlonton by his nephew and business partner Robert White, who was also a political intelligence-gatherer for him.
 There is another interconnected set of 39 more White to Godlonton letters in the Cory collections.
-These letters have some extremely interesting characteristics.
+These letters from Whitehave some extremely interesting characteristics.
 These are referred to below and are elaborated in respect of the Robert White letters in the Cory Library.

-The later letters in S1 and also those to Godlonton in S2 often but not always feature ‘race’ in a very different way.
-Here the colonists/ frontier people are at the centre, although precariously, with the indigenous ‘others’ positioned as opposing or subordinate groups, the activities of which make the colonists’ situation precarious.
+4.3 The later letters in S1 and also those to Godlonton in S2 often but not invariably feature ‘race’ in a very different way.
+Here the colonists / frontier people are at the centre, although precariously, with the indigenous ‘others’ positioned as opposing or subordinate groups, the activities of which make the colonists’ situation precarious.

-Many of the letters to Robert Godlonton can be characterised as from ‘political cronies’, men who shared or thought they shared political ideas and policies with him, and who provided him with support of various kinds, in particular in detailing ‘intelligence’ regarding situations and persons they were familiar with.
+4.4 Many of the letters to Robert Godlonton can be characterised as from ‘political cronies’, men who shared or thought they shared political ideas and policies with him, and who provided him with support of various kinds, in particular through detailed ‘intelligence’ regarding situations and persons they knew about or had been told.

 - the importance of the separation/seat of government issue in relations between those representing the frontier people and those in the Colonial administration on Cape Town or Britain